For both primary and secondary teachers.

 - Searching and sorting unplugged - Jim Green, Consett Academy

-- Sphero primary robotics - Jane Adamson and Mark Lloyd, Knetic and Digital Schoolhouse
+- Sphero primary robotics - Jane Adamson, Sunderland Digital School House, and Mark Lloyd, Sunderland Digital School House

 Who should attend?